Deepakit/Santander-Customer-Prediction/README.md

 ![](https://github.com/Deepakit/Santander-Customer-Prediction/blob/main/Images/Describe%20data.PNG)

-..*Standard Deviation in both train and test is quite significant.
+*Standard Deviation in both train and test is quite significant.
-..*Mean and other measures are close.
+*Mean and other measures are close.